oliviodare/oliviodare.com/pubs.md

 **Co-organiser, Integrating the History and Philosophy of Biodiversity.
 Narratives of Diversity, Extinction, Conflict and Value**, Brussels, October 20-21. <a href="https://pencelab.be/events/biodiversity-2023/" target="_blank">https://pencelab.be/events/biodiversity-2023/</a>
 Co-organised with Charles H. Pence.
 Hosted at the Museum of Natural Sciences.

+- **Co-organiser, Integrating the History and Philosophy of Biodiversity.
+Narratives of Diversity, Extinction, Conflict and Value**, Brussels, October 20-21. <a href="https://pencelab.be/events/biodiversity-2023/" target="_blank">https://pencelab.be/events/biodiversity-2023/</a>
+- Co-organised with Charles H. Pence.
+Hosted at the Museum of Natural Sciences.

 **Speaker, 9th PhD Conference in History of Science and Humanities**, Soeterbeeck Abbey, April 20-21.
 “Scientific forestry in post-Franco Spain: making “better” trees at a national network of experimental stations.”